I’m a public servant, mother, and proven tax-fighter working in Congress to make a difference and help those in need.

 At the California State Board of Equalization, I became the country’s highest ranking Korean American officeholder and California’s highest-ranking Republican woman, which gave me a unique platform to give back to my country by empowering the next generation of women and minority leaders in our community.

-I currently serve as the Chairwoman of the Orange County Board of Supervisors where I work tirelessly on behalf of all Orange County families fighting higher taxes, reducing traffic congestion in our communities, and ensuring our bays and coastlines are clean.
+I served as the Chairwoman of the Orange County Board of Supervisors where I work tirelessly on behalf of all Orange County families fighting higher taxes, reducing traffic congestion in our communities, and ensuring our bays and coastlines are clean.

-I’m running for Congress because Orange County needs a strong voice in Washington, D.C. who will honor promises made and stand up for us and our values.
+I ran for Congress because Orange County needs a strong voice in Washington, D.C. who will honor promises made and stand up for us and our values.
+I will continue to be that voice, and fight to serve our community each and every day in Washington.